buiduykhanh030401/Mobile-Store/README.md

 - Represents a product that users can rate and review.
 - Contains product information.

-### 3. Rating
-- Represents a user's rating and review for a specific product.
-- Contains user-specific rating and review.
-- Automatically records the creation and update timestamps.
-- Has a one-to-many relationship with ReplyRating entities.

-### 4. ReplyRating
-- Represents a user's reply to a specific rating.
-- Contains reply content and user information.

 ## Relationships

 - A User can create multiple Ratings.